dalip03/Petify/README.md

 # Petify
- Petify Website for Pet Lover's
+ This website is  for Pet Lover's anyone can buy pet's 🐶